explaingit

 TypeScriptMarkdown

-Code is licensed under Apache 2.0 (use freely for any purpose including commercial, with attribution); content is Creative Commons BY-SA 4.0 (share and adapt with attribution and same license).
+Code is Apache 2.0 (use freely for any purpose including commercially, keep the license notice), content is CC BY-SA 4.0 (share with attribution under the same license).

 In plain English